ar-io/ar-io-sdk/README.md

 #### `increaseDelegateStake({ target, qty })`

 Increases the callers stake on the target gateway.

-Requires `signer` to be provided on `IO.init` to sign the transaction.
+_Note: Requires `signer` to be provided on `IO.init` to sign the transaction._

 ```typescript
 const params = {